stefanov13/softuni/README.md

 # SoftUni
-Here is exercise and exam tasks from SoftUni with Python
+Here is exercises and exams tasks from SoftUni with Python